afreendin/MiniProject2/README.md

 For our calculator we used `def confidenceinterval`

 ## Cochran's Sample Size Formula
 Cochran formula allows you to calculate an ideal sample size given a desired level of precision, desires confidence level, and the estimated proportion of the attribute present in the population.
 Apporpriate for situations with large populations.
-A sampe size provides more information about a samller population than a large one, so there's a 'correction' through which the number given by Cochran's formula can be reduced if teh whole population is small.
+A sampe size provides more information about a samller population than a large one, so there's a 'correction' through which the number given by Cochran's formula can be reduced if the whole population is small.

 ![Cochran](cochran.jpeg)